sphinx-doc/sphinx/doc/ext/appapi.rst

    ``docutils.nodes.emphasis`` or ``docutils.nodes.strong`` -- you can also use
    ``docutils.nodes.generated`` if you want no further text decoration).

-   For the role content, you have the same options as for standard Sphinx roles (see :ref:`xref-syntax`).
+   For the role content, you have the same syntactical possibilities as for standard Sphinx roles (see :ref:`xref-syntax`).

+   This method is also available under the deprecated alias :meth:`add_description_unit`.

-.. method:: Sphinx.add_crossref_type(directivename, rolename, indextemplate='', ref_nodeclass=None)
+.. method:: Sphinx.add_crossref_type(directivename, rolename, indextemplate='', ref_nodeclass=None, objname='')

-   This method is very similar to :meth:`add_description_unit` except that the directive it generates must be empty, and will produce no output.
+   This method is very similar to :meth:`add_object_type` except that the directive it generates must be empty, and will produce no output.

    That means that you can add semantic targets to your sources, and refer to